Overview

 Form 5329 must be filed if any of the following apply:

-- The taxpayer received a distribution from a Roth IRA and either (a) the amount on Form 8606 line 25c is more than zero, or (b) the distribution includes a recapture amount subject to the 10% additional tax, or (c) it’s a qualified first-time homebuyer distribution.
+- The taxpayer received a distribution from a Roth IRA and either the amount on line 25c of Form 8606, Nondeductible IRAs, is more than zero, or the distribution includes a recapture amount subject to the 10% additional tax, or it’s a qualified first-time homebuyer distribution

 - The taxpayer received a distribution subject to the tax on early distributions from a qualified retirement plan (other than a Roth IRA) and they meet an exception to the tax on early distributions, but Form 1099-R box 7 doesn’t indicate an exception or the exception doesn’t apply to the entire distribution.